-Before we carry out our winter works programme we like to consult the people who use our waterways to make sure our stoppages cause as little disruption as possible.
-This public consultation process has now begun and you can see the schedule below.
+Before we carry out our winter works program we like to consult the people who use our waterways to make sure our stoppages cause as little disruption as possible.
+The first draft of the winter program has now been published and please send us your feedback.

-Scroll through the map below to look at closures in a particular area.
-Alternatively you can enter the first two letters of a particular waterway to see relevant stoppages either in a list or on the map.
+Have a look at the list or map below to find closures in a particular area.
+Alternatively, you can enter the first two letters of a particular waterway to see relevant stoppages.

 By clicking on the ‘Read more’ button you can download an individual stoppage notice.
 At the bottom of the notice is an online form where you can post your comments.

-Please comment on as many of the stoppages as you like – we want to hear what you think.
+Please comment on as many of the stoppages as you like, as we want to hear what you think.

-17 August – final winter maintenance programme published
+15 August – final winter maintenance programme published.

 Culvert 8, Upstream of Lock 7.
 Curdworth.

 Lock 1 - Near Bridge 1, Sowerby Bridge, Tuel Lane

 Lock 12 Top Gate, Near Long Buckby Wharf